JasonPollman/Dist.io/ReadMe.md

 ```

 **Master#create.slaves**(*{Number}* count, *{String}* **pathToSlaveJS**, *{Object=}* **options**) → *{SlaveArray}*
-Creates multiple slave from the code at the given path.
+Creates multiple local slaves from the code at the given path.
 ```js
 const slave = master.create.slaves(7, '/path/to/slave.js', {
   // An alias for the slaves, must be unique for each slave (see note below)